By REBECCA SANTANA and MEG KINNARD

 FORT MYERS, Fla.
 (AP) — Dozens of Florida residents left their flooded and splintered homes by boat and by air on Saturday as rescuers continued to search for survivors in the wake of Hurricane Ian, while authorities in South Carolina and North Carolina began taking stock of their losses.

-The death toll from the storm, one of the strongest hurricanes by wind speed to ever hit the U.S., grew to more than four dozen, with 47 deaths confirmed in Florida, four in North Carolina and three in Cuba.
+The death toll from the storm, one of the strongest hurricanes by wind speed to ever hit the U.S., grew to nearly three dozen, with deaths reported from Cuba, Florida and North Carolina.
 The storm weakened Saturday as it rolled into the mid-Atlantic, but not before it washed out bridges and piers, hurdled massive boats into buildings onshore and sheared roofs off homes, leaving hundreds of thousands without power.

-The bulk of the deaths confirmed in Florida were from drowning in storm waters, but others from Ian’s tragic aftereffects.
-An older couple died when they lost power and their oxygen machines shut off, authorities said.
+At least 35 people were confirmed dead, including 28 people in Florida mostly from drowning but others from Ian’s tragic aftereffects.
+An elderly couple died after their oxygen machines shut off when they lost power, authorities said.

 As of Saturday, more than 1,000 people had been rescued from flooded areas along Florida’s southwestern coast alone, Daniel Hokanson, a four-star general and head of the National Guard, told The Associated Press while airborne to Florida.

 Chris Schnapp was at the Port Sanibel Marina in Fort Myers on Saturday, waiting to see whether her 83-year-old mother-in-law had been evacuated from Sanibel Island.
-A pontoon boat arrived carrying a load of passengers from the island — with suitcases and animals in tow — but Schnapp’s mother-in-law was not among them.
+A pontoon boat had just arrived with a load of passengers from the island — with suitcases and animals in tow — but Schnapp’s mother-in-law was not among them.

 “She stayed on the island.
 My brother-in-law and sister-in-law own two businesses over there.
 They evacuated.
 She did not want to go,” Schnapp said.
 Now, she said, she wasn’t sure if her mother-in-law was still on the island or had been taken to a shelter somewhere.

-On Pine Island, the largest barrier island off Florida’s Gulf Coast, houses were reduced to splinters and boats littered roadways as a volunteer rescue group went door-to-door, asking residents if they wanted to be evacuated.
-People described the horror of being trapped in their homes as water kept rising.
+On Pine Island, the largest barrier island off Florida’s Gulf Coast, houses were reduced to splinters and boats littered roadways as a volunteer rescue group went door-to-door Saturday, asking isolated residents if they wanted to be evacuated.
+Residents described the horror of being trapped in their homes as water kept rising.

 River flooding posed a major challenge at times to rescue and supply delivery efforts.
-The Myakka River washed over a stretch of Interstate 75, forcing a traffic-snarling highway closure for a while.
-The key corridor links Tampa to the north with the hard-hit southwest Florida region that straddles Port Charlotte and Fort Myers.
+The Myakka River washed over a stretch of Interstate 75, forcing a traffic-snarling highway closure for a while Saturday.
+That’s a key corridor linking Tampa to the north with the hard-hit southwest Florida region that straddles Port Charlotte and Fort Myers.
 Later Saturday, state officials said, water levels had receded enough that I-75 could be fully reopened.

 While rising waters in Florida’s southwest rivers have crested or are near cresting, the levels aren’t expected to drop significantly for days, said National Weather Service meteorologist Tyler Fleming in Tampa.